The greatest of all things is LOVE.

 Love is not controlling, says Paul.
 It lets go.
 It never holds on.
 Love never demands and always reasons with an open heart.
 Love is never possessive.
 Love is always ready to share, give and understand.

 Love does not behave unseemly.
 Love allows one to live modestly, humbly and joyfully.
 Love builds and sustains character.
+Love has its own rules and standards, instinctive even genetic, which controls and directs behavior instinctively.
+By their fruits, by their actions, it is easy to know one who loves.

 And finally, Paul reminds us in 1 Corinthians 13 that there are three great things, the very best of all things in this life, namely: